lukemurray/DotNetGraphQLQueryGen/README.md

 var client = new GraphQLClient(httpClient);
 ```

-For customer headers like Authorization, configure them in the HttpClient.
+For custom headers like Authorization, configure them in the HttpClient.
 These will be used during the requests.
 ```c#
 var httpClient = new HttpClient { BaseAddress = new Uri("http://myapi.app/") };
 httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", "eyAf3s...");